nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 #### Siegfried

 Another signature-based file format identification tool is Siegfried.
 The current installation instructions are for **64-bit systems running Ubuntu/Debian OS**.
-Full list of options and installation instructions for multiple platforms can be found on it's [official page](https://www.itforarchivists.com/siegfried).
+Full list of options and installation instructions for multiple platforms can be found on the [official page](https://www.itforarchivists.com/siegfried).

 === "Installation"